neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

 24. Select **Save** from the command bar.

-25. Do not navigate away from this page.
+    Do not navigate away from this page.

 ### Exercise 2: My reports

-In this exercise, you will add a gallery that will show reports created by the current logged in user.
+In this exercise, add a gallery that will show reports created by the current logged in user.

 #### Task 1: Add gallery